FabianVegaA/fpy_lib/README.md

 email_process("  Fpylib@email.com   ") # Output: Just fpylib@email.com
 email_process("  This is not a email   ") # Output: Nothing
 ```

+#### Unitifier

+This is a decorator that facilitates the creation of a function that returns a monad.
+This receives a Monad and a conditioner function.

+##### What is a conditioner function?

+It is a function that receives a value and returns a Monad.
+In the case of Maybe, this enables to return a Nothing or a Just regardless of the errors.

 ### FList